syncfusion-content/xamarin-docs/Xamarin/SfTreeView/load-on-demand.md

             //Expand the node after child items are added. node.IsExpanded = true;

-        //Animation stopped for expander to show load on demand is excuted. node.ShowExpanderAnimation = false;
+        //Animation stopped for expander to show load on demand is executed. node.ShowExpanderAnimation = false;
     });
 }